BoonthichaSaejia/Moji_Python/README.md

 # Moji_Python
-The place to throw works from moji
+The place to throw challenge from Moji